 389 E. Monroe Street, Franklin

 Province Park is a lovely and large park in Franklin, park of a city complex.
 It features 2 playgrounds, the smaller of which is fenced in, for your own peace of mind and to keep littles from running off.
-There is plenty to do here, with basketball courts, a stream and man-made waterfall, paths to explore, shelters and gazebos to rest under or eat a packed picnic, skate park for your little thrill seekers, and even a dog park, for your furry BFF.
+There is plenty to do here, with basketball courts, a stream and man-made waterfall, paths to explore, shelters and gazebos to rest under or eat a packed picnic, a skate park for your little thrill seekers, and even a dog park, for your furry BFF.
 Province Park is full of beautiful, tall trees and incredible scenic sights.
 This park is conveniently located near the downtown area and the Franklin Family Aquatic Center.

 Blue Heron Park